 One of the smartest shoe storage ideas for closets is labeling your bins with photos of the shoes inside.
 This clever idea saves you time because it lets you know exactly what’s in each box without opening it.
 Even if you’re using clear bins, it can be difficult to tell similar-looking pairs apart at a glance.
 Adding a photo label totally eliminates the guesswork.

-41. Use Written Labels to Identify Shoes at a Quickly
+41. Use Written Labels to Identify Shoes Quickly

 Using written labels is a quick and effective way to identify shoes in storage bins.
 Especially for when you’re in a rush on the way to work or an event.
 It’s one of the easiest shoe storage ideas for closets that keeps your footwear collection neat, accessible, and stress-free.